TykTechnologies/tyk-docs-hugo/tyk-docs/content/planning-for-production/database-settings/mongodb-sizing.md

   Use monitoring tools to track the size and growth rate of the audit log table.
 Adjust retention policies or resources proactively based on observed trends.

 4. Plan for Resource Scaling:
   Audit log storage can significantly impact overall database size, especially in high-traffic environments.
 Plan for storage and resource scaling based on daily log growth estimates.

-Example Calculation (For Both Databases):
+Example Calculation:

 - Daily Logs: 100,000 operations/day
 - Average Record Size: 1400 bytes
-- Storage Growth: 100,000 × 1400 bytes/day = 140MB/day For 90 days: 140MB × 90 = ~12.6GB
+- Storage Growth: 100,000 × 1400 bytes/day = 140MB/day

-5. Schedule Housekeeping Tasks:
-Perform housekeeping tasks during low-traffic periods to minimize database performance impact.
+For 90 days: 140MB × 90 = ~12.6GB

 ## MongoDB Database Storage Calculator
 You can calculate your MongoDB storage requirements by entering your known values in the middle section of the calculator settings below: